mrniket/palta-note/README.md

 npm run test:watch
 ```

-## Tooling configs

-For most of the tools, the configuration is in the `package.json` to reduce the amount of files in your project.

-If you customize the configuration a lot, you can consider moving them to individual files.

-## Local Demo with `web-dev-server`
+## Local Demo

 ```bash
 npm start
 ```

-To run a local development server that serves the basic demo located in `demo/index.html`
+To run a local development server that serves the basic demo located in `index.html`